airflow.providers.http.sensors.http

 airflow.sensors.base.BaseSensorOperator

-Executes a HTTP GET statement and returns False on failure caused by 404 Not Found or response_check returning False.
+Execute HTTP GET statement; return False on failure 404 Not Found or response_check returning False.

 HTTP Error codes other than 404 (like 403) or Connection Refused Error would raise an exception and fail the sensor itself directly (no more poking).
 To avoid failing the task for other codes than 404, the argument